acruikshank/chat.os/README.md

 The request message runs an http request from the server and stores and broadcasts the request name as a new message.
 <pre>
-:request {name:[name], url:[url], [request options], responseType:[type], responseName:[name], schedule:[schedule]}
+:request {name:[name], url:[url], [request options], responseType:[type],
+          responseName:[name], schedule:[schedule]}
 </pre>
-_request options_ are all the options from Node.js request object including method, headers, etc. If a URL is specified, it will overwrite these parameter. responseType is the type of the response message and responseName is the name it will be saved under if you would like to avoid saving a new response everytime the request is made.
+_request options_ are all the options from Node.js request object including method, headers, etc.
+If a URL is specified, it will overwrite these parameters. responseType is the type of the response message and responseName is the name it will be saved under if you would like to avoid saving a new response everytime the request is made.
 The _schedule_ is a 6 option cron specification for when the request should be made.
 There's a bit more to it, but that's all I'm going to document for now.